belanasaikiran/PowerAutoUI/README.md

-# PowerAutoUI
+# WoW

-PowerAutoUI is an AI-powered data visualization application that allows users to upload data files and generate interactive charts through natural language prompts.
+WoW is an AI-powered data visualization application that allows users to upload data files and generate interactive charts through natural language prompts.
 Using a conversational interface, users can analyze their data, create customized visualizations, and gain insights without needing to write code.

 ![demo](./ScreenShot/demo.png)